AdeleD/react-paginate/README.md

   );
 }

-// Add a <div id="container"> to your HTML to see the componend rendered.
+// Add a <div id="container"> to your HTML to see the component rendered.
 ReactDOM.render(
   <PaginatedItems itemsPerPage={4} />,
   document.getElementById('container')